bruce-hill/tomo/docs/moments.md

 If unspecified, it is assumed that the current local timezone should be used.
 Time zones are specified by name, such as `America/New_York` or `UTC`.

-## DateTime Methods
+## Moment Methods

 ### `after`

 **Description:**
-Returns a DateTime that occurs after the specified time differences.
+Returns a Moment that occurs after the specified time differences.
 Time differences may be either positive or negative.

 **Note:** time offsets for days, months, weeks, and years do not refer to fixed